gd-programming/gd.docs-v2/docs/topics/Algorithms/Base64.md

 > Base64 is a method of encoding data which is widely used in the context of Geometry Dash.

-<b>GD uses a variant of Base64 called url safe Base64 which replaces characters that may unintentionally break requests sent to the servers</b>
+**GD uses a variant of Base64 called url safe Base64 which replaces characters that may unintentionally break requests sent to the servers**

 ## Table of characters